codeforresilience/c4rsite/apps/index.md

 Through smart application of technology and strong partnerships between scientists, civil society groups, governments and development institutions, vulnerable communities can better protect lives and safeguard economic progress.

-To find out more about the work in Haiti, make sure to follow us in Twitter, contact us, and see our feature story here:
+To find out more about the work in Haiti, make sure to follow us in Twitter, contact us, and see our feature story <a href="https://www.gfdrr.org/reducing-disaster-risk-through-hydromet-technology-haiti">here</a>
-<a href="https://www.gfdrr.org/reducing-disaster-risk-through-hydromet-technology-haiti"><h3>Read more.</h3></a>

 <br/><br/>